freeradical13/freeradical13.github.io/index.md

 ##### Defense Mechanisms

-A [predator][] is an organism that kills and eats a [prey][] organism.
+A [Predator][] is an organism that kills and eats a [Prey][] organism.
+An [Apex Predator][] is a predator with no other predators within its environment.

 Some organisms have defense mechanisms against predators.
 [Aposematic Traits][] are colors, sounds, or odors that signal to predators that they may have traits that will hurt them.
 [Masting][] occurs in some plants which produces a large number of germinated offspring at the same time to exceed predation capacity.

 #### Protists